 The biggest tax question on most people’s minds as filing season gets underway is whether they’ll get a refund or owe the IRS money.

 The average tax return for the 2021 tax year (taxes filed in 2022) was $3,039, a 7.5 percent increase from the previous year.
 As of April 22, 2022, nearly 88 million refunds were filed, amounting to more than $267 billion.

 The average tax refund by year

 Each year, taxes come out a little different.
-It’s a result of a lot of factors: tax requirements set by the government, unemployment rates, etc. This is what the average tax refunds looked like over the past couple years.
+This is a result of many factors: tax requirements set by the government, unemployment rates and more.
+This is what the average tax refunds have looked like since 2015:

 How tax refunds work

 As a U.S. resident, you must pay a portion of all your earnings to the federal government to meet your tax obligation.
 Your employer is responsible for collecting taxes from every paycheck and paying the IRS on your behalf.

 How much you pay in federal withholding depends on your earnings and how you fill out IRS Form W-4, which goes to your employer and includes your filing status and number of dependents.
 The more dependents you claim, the more money you get to keep each pay period.

 In addition, taxes for Social Security and Medicare are withheld from your check.
 These are called FICA (Federal Insurance Contributions Act) taxes.
 For 2022 taxes, the FICA tax rate is the same as the past year at 7.65 percent: 6.2 percent for Social Security (listed as OASDI on your pay stub) and 1.45 percent for Medicare.